-Part V, Chapter 4, contains additional built form and siting requirements for the Halifax Waterfront (HW) Special Area, as shown on Schedule 3B.
+130 Part V, Chapter 4, contains additional built form and siting requirements for the HalifaxWaterfront (HW) Special Area, as shown on Schedule 3B.

-Subject to Sections 103 and 104, and Part X, any main building shall not exceed the maximum required building height specified on Schedule 15.
+131 Subject to Sections 103 and 104, and Part X, any main building shall not exceed the maximum required building height specified on Schedule 15.

-- (1) Subject to Section 133 and Subsection 132(2), any portion of a main building, either above or below grade, shall have a minimum required front or flanking setback as specified on Schedule 18. - (2) Within the Spring Garden Road (SGR) or South Park Street (SPS) Special Areas, as shown on Schedule 3B, any portion of any main building above a height of 17.0 metres, measured at the streetlines where the lot abuts Spring Garden Road or South Park Street, shall be required to be set back an additional 0.9 metre from the streetline for each additional 0.6 metre in building height.
+- (1) Subject to Section 133 and Subsections 132(1.5), (RC-Oct 26/22;E-Nov 11/22) 132(2), and 132(3), (RC-Oct 26/22;E-Nov 11/22) any portion of a main building, either above or below grade, shall have a minimum required front or flankingsetback as specified on Schedule 18. - (1.5) If a minimum required front or flanking setback has not been specified on Schedule 18, the minimum required front or flanking setback shall be 0 metres.
+(RC-Oct 26/22;E-Nov 11/22) - (2) Within the Spring Garden Road (SGR) Special Area, as shown on Schedule 3B, any portion of any main building above a height of 17.0 metres, measured at the streetline where the lot abuts Spring Garden Road, shall be required to be set back an additional 0.9 metre from the streetline for each additional 0.6 metre in building height above 17.0 metres (RC-Oct 26/22;E-Nov 11/22). - (3) Within the South Park Street (SPS) Special Area, as shown on Schedule 3B, any portion of any main building above a height of 17.0 metres, measured at the streetline where the lot abuts South Park Street, shall be required to be set back an additional 0.9 metre from the streetline for each additional 0.6 metre in building height above 17.0 metres.
+(RC-Oct 26/22;E-Nov 11/22)

-Underground Parking Exemption from Minimum Front or Flanking Setbacks

-133 Underground motor vehicle parking structures are exempt from the minimum required front or flanking setback requirements, but shall not protrude more than 0.25 metre above any streetline grade when located within required setbacks.
+Underground Parking Exemption from Minimum Front or Flanking Setbacks requiredfront or flanking setback requirements, but shall not protrude more than 0.25 metre above any streetline grade when located within required setbacks.